£ GBP

 1

-Exceptional, bright and spacious 995 sq ft three double bedroom flat for sale, set on the second floor of this sought after modern development overlooking the Clock Tower and Caledonian Park.
-Available chain free.
+Charming and spacious 689 sq ft two double bedroom flat for sale with a balcony, set on the gound floor of this sought after modern development and available chain free.

 View Details